-Clarity is a free analytics tool by Microsoft that helps you see how visitors interact with your website.
-What makes Clarity special are its 3 key features, the ability to record and playback user sessions, show you heatmaps of the most concentrated interaction, plus show a ton of insights via the Clarity Dashboard.
+MS Clarity is a free analytics tool that helps you see how visitors interact with your website.
+What makes Clarity unique are three key features.

-Clarity can record user sessions (visually similar to screen-captured video), which you can playback, showing user mouse movements, page scrolling, and mouse clicks.
+Microsoft Clarity can record user sessions which you can playback, showing mouse movements, page scrolling, and mouse clicks.

-The image below, taken from a recorded session, shows a user was trying to click on icons shown in a screenshot on my Windows 10 Maintenance page.
-So, maybe I need to review how I show content and clarify that the screenshots are samples only?
+This screenshot shows a user trying to click on icons in an image on our Windows 10 Maintenance page.
+So, maybe we need to review how we display content and clarify that the screenshots are samples only!

-By watching how site visitors move around your pages, you can see which areas of content they find interesting and which areas they completely miss or ignore.
+Watching how visitors move around your pages, you can see which content they find interesting and which areas they ignore.

-The Clarity dashboard shows a plethora of visitor stats and insights, which you can filter based on the usual things like location, browser, and OS, all the way down to rage clicks, dead clicks, excessive scrolling, cursor movement, resized pages, and plenty of other stats to obsess over and more importantly learn from.
+The Clarity dashboard shows a plethora of visitor stats and insights.
+You can see web browser, OS, rage clicks, dead clicks, excessive scrolling, cursor movement, resized pages, and more.

-Since I first posted about Clarity in December of 2018, it has taken quite a while to finally be able to use it.
-We already have website analytics tools like Google Search Central and Microsoft Bing Webmaster Tools, to name just a couple.
+These three reasons to use Microsoft Clarity are worth checking out.
+We first posted about Clarity in December of 2018, and it has taken a long time to be able to use it.
+We already have popular website analytics tools like Google Search Central and Microsoft Bing Webmaster Tools.

-The wait for Clarity has been well worth it, though.
-Being able to playback a user session (a first for me) in Microsoft Clarity is very convenient and a breath of fresh air for web developers.
+The wait for MS Clarity has been worthwhile, though.
+Being able to playback user sessions is very useful and a secret weapon for web developers.
 It’s almost like looking over the user’s shoulder!

-Within the first couple of days of using it, I could see a user in France clicking on screenshots of Windows icons and expecting impossible results (something I can learn from), to a patient visitor in Australia misspelling a search query but managing to find the content anyway via other pages.
+When we first tried Clarity on our site, we saw a visitor from France clicking on Windows icons screenshots and expecting impossible results.
+A patient visitor in Australia misspelled a search query but managed to find the content anyway via other pages.

-It’s great to see Microsoft continue to innovate, and it’s always nice to get some free tools to make life easier.
-You can access Microsoft Clarity (beta) via the new Microsoft Bing Webmaster Tool, or sign up and get it at https://clarity.microsoft.com/.
+It’s great to see Microsoft continue to innovate, and we do like to get more free tools to make life easier.
+You can access Microsoft Clarity via the new Microsoft Bing Webmaster Tool or get it at https://clarity.microsoft.com/.